-It was the 4th of July and we were happy to be in Seattle — one of the greatest cities on earth — to celebrate independence and freedom.
+It was the 4th of July of whatever year it was and we were happy to be in Seattle — one of the greatest cities on earth — to celebrate independence and freedom.
 We hope you can glean some ideas about how to jazz up your Independence Day tables from our experience and photos from the vacation condos we rented near Pike Place Market.

 A visit to World Market earlier in the day had yielded red rimmed plates and blue napkins.
 Michele “Party On” Petry spotted a placemat that paid homage to the Declaration of Independence that was just perfect for our table.
 The flower sellers at the Market were able to fill our request for red dahlias, white sweet peas, scarlet-colored poppies, purply-blue dutch iris, vibrant cornflowers, and other fleurs in our palette so we could fashion patriotic floral arrangements.
 At this point, the condo teetered on the brink of smelling like the room of an extremely popular hospital patient — but only until we began cooking and the air was filled with the aromas of our kick-ass recipes.

 Some of the evening’s menu items were going to take quite a while to cook, so appetizers were imperative for staving off impatient diners.
 We started off the evening with a bang with Brie Bites that had been given “star” treatment.

 I invented Brie Bites when I was looked for something to serve unexpected company.
 I won’t wax poetic about the creaminess of the soft cheese juxtaposed against the dry crunch of the toast and the juicy goodness of the fruit.
 You’ll just have to trust me.
 They are divine.